 - The president, with consent of a majority of the executive board, shall appoint a program committee, and other appropriate committees.

 - Officers and representatives-at-large shall be elected by a majority of those members voting, from a slate presented by the nominating committee.
 Nominees must be members of New England Archivists.
-At least two candidates shall be slated for each office.
+At least two candidates shall be slated for each office, excepting for the provisions in 4.9.
 The ballot shall contain space for write-in candidates for each office.
-Ballots shall be available to members at least sixty days in advance of the annual meeting.
+Ballots shall be available to members at least thirty days in advance of the annual meeting.
 Voting method shall be decided by the executive board, ensuring proper vote count and security.

 - In the event of a tie vote for any office, the successful candidate shall be determined by re-balloting the membership.
 Voting method shall be decided by the executive board, ensuring proper vote count and security.